likeatumor/theliveandthedead/README.md

 lowk idk if ill ever return to pt

-@like.atumor on disc, js send a frq my profile should be named mantis
+@like.atumor on disc, js send a frq

+NOT mentally stable dont expect extreme friendliness if you arent close